-GSA is inviting graduate students to share their views on new University protest rules that may impact freedom of expression and the right to peaceful demonstration.
+GSA is inviting graduate students to share their views on new University protest rules that may impact freedom of expression and the right to peacefully protest.

 The University of Melbourne has recently introduced new rules that limit how and where protests can take place on campus.
 These rules, issued under the Vice-Chancellor Regulation, apply to any form of protest activity, including demonstrations, rallies, sit-ins, occupations, and even individual acts of protest.